Professor Sarah Neal

 - Grant awarded: £2,500

-- Sponsor: Centre for Research on Socio-Cultural Change (CRESC – ESRC Research Centre)
+- Funder: Centre for Research on Socio-Cultural Change (CRESC – ESRC Research Centre)

 2007-10 CASE studentship in partnership with Milton Keynes Council Multiculture and cohesion in new urban spaces.

 This project focussed on the ways in which a new city space and those responsible for its social well-being responded to its rapidly developing multicultural local population.

 2003-4 Identities, Ethnicities and Social Organisations in Contemporary Rural England.

 This project examined majority ethnic identity formation through the lens of English rurality.
 It focussed on the way in which nature, the non-human and the concept of community shape processes of ethnicised inclusion and exclusion.

 - Grant awarded: £33,846